Best Japanese Graded Readers: Our Top 11 Picks for All Language Levels and Learning Styles

 “Learn Japanese with Stories Volume 1: Hikoichi”

 This is a perfect choice for Japanese beginners who are looking to dip their toes into Japanese reading for the first time.
+All of the stories in this volume follow a character named Hikoichi, a mischievous character who meets Japanese fantastical creatures and other figures from Japanese lore.

 Despite the colorful illustrations gracing the covers, this reader isn’t made for children (though, of course, it could be used to introduce English-speaking children to Japanese as well).
 The kanji are all accompanied by furigana, and you’ll find lots of mini-notes on the sides with grammar explanations sentence-by-sentence as you read.
-This helps to walk you through the grammar.
+This helps walk you through the grammar.
 With each story, the grammar becomes more challenging.

+This reader is perfect for beginner and intermediate Japanese learners because it uses romanji and English translations in the glossaries.
 Furthermore, each story is told with an English summary so as to not do all the work for the reader.
 Learners also have access to grammatical explanations and free downloads of corresponding audio for each story.

 “Japanese Reader” Collection